Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 KIDOZ SDK - Getting Started
 =================================
- - 	Read the full KIDOZ SDK documentation and `Best Practices` at [KIDOZ SDK](http://kidoz.net/marketing/newsletter/sdk/SDK.pdf)
+ - 	Read the full KIDOZ SDK documentation and `Best Practices` on [KIDOZ SDK SITE](http://kidoz.net/marketing/newsletter/sdk/SDK.pdf)

-#Integration
+##Integration

 ###Include the library
 On android studio you can include the library directly in your Gradle project: